-Hand-washing laundry is almost a lost art with many benefits.
+Hand-washing laundry is one of the skills lost to time.
+It is a lost art with many benefits.
 Don’t let it die down, but experience softer hands, better fabric care, and lesser utility cost with hand washing.

 Give your clothes a breath of fresh air and dry them outdoors instead of opting for the costly electric dryer option.
-You have fresher clothes and lesser power bills.
+You have fresher clothes and lower power bills.